bloominstituteoftechnology/node-api3-project/README.md

   - `validateUser` validates the `body` on a request to create or update a user
   - if the request `body` is missing, respond with status `400` and `{ message: "missing user data" }`
   - if the request `body` lacks the required `name` field, respond with status `400` and `{ message: "missing required name field" }`

-- `validatePostId()`

-  - this middleware will be used for all post endpoints that include an `id` parameter in the url (ex: `/api/posts/:id` and it should check the database to make sure there is a post with that id.
-  - if the `id` parameter is valid, store the post object as `req.post` and allow the request to continue
-  - if the `id` parameter does not match any post id in the database, respond with status `404` and `{ message: "post not found" }`

 - `validatePost()`